suffolklibraries/sljekyll/_libraries/gainsborough-community-library.md

 branch-scan-to-email: y
 branch-room-hire: /libraries/room-hire/gainsborough-community-library
 breadcrumb: y
+branch-news: "<ul>
+              <li>The library is collecting for the local foodbank and is hosting the Scouts' Christmas postbox over the Christmas period.</li>
-branch-news: 'The library will close at 1:30pm on Christmas Eve.'
+              <li>The library will close at 1:30pm on Christmas Eve.</li>
+              <ul>"
 ---